sirbuig/theory-of-computation/README.md

 - [x] an input validator that checks if a given configuration file is valid or not
 - [x] a program that loads and then generates a DFA based on an input file and checks if it accepts a given string
 - [x] a program that creates a NFA and converts it to a DFA
-- [x] a program that loads a validates a CFG configuration file
+- [x] a program that loads and validates a CFG configuration file
 - [ ] ~a program that creates a PDA and converts it to a CFG~

 ## Installation